 FRAUD ACKNOWLEDGEMENT: Applicant asserts, certifies, and reaffirms under penalty of perjury and/or violation of federal and state laws applicable to this Agreement, that all information in the survey, application, documents provided, and documents executed on the Grant Agreement Execution Date are true to the best of his/ her knowledge and Applicant acknowledges that such have been relied on by the State and the Program Management Contractor to provide disaster assistance.
-Applicant further certifies that all damages claimed in connection with Applicant's application for Grant proceeds were a direct result of the Disasters, and that Applicant has disclosed to the State all insurance proceeds and other funds received from governmental agencies as compensation for damages as a result of the Disasters in the applicant acknowledges that he/she may be prosecuted by federal, state and/or local authorities in the event that Applicant makes or files false, misleading, and/or incomplete statements and/or documents in the connection with the Grant and work performed on the Damaged Home.

-Applicant acknowledges this notice of the danger of fraud and scams perpetrated by unscrupulous individuals, contractors, and businesses and that the State has provided an Office of Fraud to address such issues.
+Applicant further certifies that all damages claimed in connection with Applicant's application for Grant proceeds were a direct result of the Disasters, and that Applicant has disclosed to the State all insurance proceeds and other funds received from governmental agencies as compensation for damages as a result of the Disasters in the application process.
+Applicant acknowledges that he/she may be prosecuted by federal, state and/or local authorities in the event that Applicant makes or files false, misleading, and/or incomplete statements and/or documents.
+Applicant understands that he/she will be required to and agrees to repay all the Grant Amount in the event Applicant makes or files false, misleading, and/or incomplete statements and/or documents in the connection with the Grant and work performed on the Damaged Home.
+Applicant Initials: Applicant acknowledges this notice of the danger of fraud and scams perpetrated by unscrupulous individuals, contractors, and businesses and that the State has provided an Office of Fraud to address such issues.
 REPRESENTATIONS CONTINUING: Applicant acknowledges and agrees that all his/her representations and information contained in the application remain true and complete as of the date of this Agreement.
 Applicant affirms that the Damaged Home has not been transferred, sold or been made subject to any new liens, mortgages, or encumbrances after the date of the application.
 Applicant further certifies that he/she has not received notice of any default, seizure, or foreclosure of any lien on the Damaged Home.
 Applicant acknowledges that all owners or people or entities with an interest in the Damaged Home have been identified in the application and are aware of Applicant's participation in the Program.
 Applicant further acknowledges that any interference by any person who claims to have an interest in the Damaged Home may result in Applicant's repaying the Grant Amount or otherwise being liable for costs related to those claims.
 Applicant agrees not to transfer the Damaged Home or any interest in the Damaged Home, whether voluntarily or involuntarily, until the rehabilitation or reconstruction to be performed under this Agreement has been completed, as confirmed by a successful Program final inspection.
 Should Applicant relinquish ownership of the Damaged Home prior to the successful Program final inspection, Applicant understands that he/she will be required to repay all or a portion of the Grant Amount.
+Applicant Initials: